Microsoft ends support for Internet Explorer on June 16, 2022.

 We aim to achieve sustainable growth by recognizing our differences as valuable strengths for our business.

 Our society is constantly changing.
-We will continue to have events occur globally that will have an impact on our employees and the clients and communities we serve.
-NTT will continue to evolve our focus and programs to sustain our commitment to diversity and an inclusive culture at NTT.
+We will continue to experience events globally that have an impact on our employees and the clients and communities we serve.
+NTT will continue to evolve its focus and programs to sustain a commitment to diversity and an inclusive culture at NTT.

 Our commitments: